-Low-acid foods must be processed in a pressure canner to be free of botulism risks.
+Low-acid foods must be processed in a Pressure Canner to be free of botulism risks.
 Low-acid foods include meats, dairy, sea food, poultry, vegetables and many fruits.
 See this page: Acid content of common fruits and vegetables.

-Higher acid foods (and those which have been acidified and tested) that may be safely canned in a boiling water bath canner include jams, jellies, pickles, applesauce, apple butter, peaches, peach butter, pears, pear butter, spaghetti sauce without meat, tomatoes, ketchup and tomatoes.
+Higher acid foods (and those which have been acidified and tested) that may be safely canned in a water bath canner include jams, jellies, pickles, applesauce, apple butter, peaches, peach butter, pears, pear butter, spaghetti sauce without meat, tomatoes, ketchup and tomatoes.

 Yes, it is very important to allow steam to escape for 10 minutes before closing the valve, or placing the weight on the vent.
 If the canner is not exhausted, the inside temperature may not correspond to the pressure on the gauge.

 Why is there sometimes a loss of liquid during processing?